 The laboratory is not optional in PSYC 4165.
 There are four assignments in the laboratory.
 These assignments will be graded and the sum of the four grades will be your laboratory grade.
-All lab assignments must be written and printed with a computer word processor and all graphs must be prepared with a graphics or spread sheet program.
+All lab assignments must be written and printed with a computer word processor and all graphs must be prepared using computer graphics.